jpegleg/jpegleg/README.md

 The number of # in front of these links represents how useful/good it is, some arbitrary score.

-🟦 - blue team / defend
+🟦 - blue team / defend / making things

-🟥 - red team / malware
+🟥 - red team / malware / breaking things

+🟪 - purple team / neutral / both

 ## 🦂 prototypes